dydev420/three-roads/README.md

 ## Summary

-Tile placement system which places tiles on grid to form connected paths.React renders the DOM and uses three.js for rendering 3D game in canvas
+Tile placement system which places tiles on grid to form connected paths.
+React renders the DOM and uses three.js for rendering 3D game in canvas

 ## Running